 “This also shall not be,” said the Lord God.

-The Lord does show us His plans if we will only listen and respond.
-Sometimes He reveals a warning, other times He makes it very clear that it is His hand that is moving.
-If we are lost or confused, He reminds us that He is in control.
+The Lord does show us His plans if we are prepared to listen.
+Sometimes He reveals a warning, other times He makes it clear that His hand is moving.
+When we get lost or find ourselves confused, He reminds us that He is in control.

 A few years ago my wife and I were going through a very difficult time in our marriage, it seemed that we couldn’t have a conversation without it turning into an argument.
 I could feel the weight of trouble we were having but I couldn’t place where it was coming from, then one night I awoke to the Lord speaking into my heart saying…”Rick, your marriage is under a spiritual attack”.
 That was all the Lord had to say, I immediately got up, went downstairs and started praying and as I was praying I could feel the burden being lifted.
 There was an appreciable difference in my relationship with my wife immediately thereafter.
 Soon, the Lord led me on another journey that enhanced my testimony and prepared me for another chapter in ministry.

-Each situation is different but I am convinced the Lord does not leave us alone to suffer.
-He speaks to us, He waits for us to respond, and when there is need He supplies in abundance by faithfully leading the way.
+Each situation is different but I am convinced the Lord does not leave His people alone to suffer.
+He speaks and then He waits for His people to respond, and when there is need He supplies in abundance by faithfully leading the way.